nicoletrogers/nibrsbook/docs/victim.md

 ### Justifiable homicide circumstance

 We know a little bit more in cases of justifiable homicides.
-Here, we know
+Here, we know the circumstances behind the homicide.
+Figure \@ref(fig:victimJustifiableHomicide) shows the circumstance breakdown for all 308 justifiable homicides reported in 2019.
+The most common reason, at 34.4% of justifiable homicides is because the offender attacked a civilian.
+In 21% of justifiable homicides the offender attacked a police officer and was killed by the same officer.
+In 6.5% the offender attacked a police officer and was killed by a different officer.
+This is followed by 28% being killed during the commission of a crime.
+In 4.9% of justifiable homicides, the circumstance is unknown.
+3.6% had the offender killed while in fleeing from a crime and 1% were killed while resisting arrest.

 <div class="figure" style="text-align: center">
 <img src="victim_files/figure-html/victimJustifiableHomicide-1.png" alt="The distribution of circumstances for justifiable homicides (N = 308 in 2019 for all agencies reporting)." width="90%" />